Contribution

 The proposal should be a high-level summary that's shared with the squads and the Compound team for broader discussion and feedback.

-Despite working through design ideations with colleagues, the viewpoint of a developer or product owner often highlights additional requirements.
+Despite working through design ideas with colleagues, a developer or product owner's perspective often highlights additional requirements.

 Here's what the proposal should include:

-It is worth sharing ideas early in the feedback channels or meetings to give the wider team time to review and provide feedback.
+It is worth sharing ideas early in feedback channels or meetings so the wider team has time to review and provide feedback.

 Components

 Compound includes component libraries built for the Web and React Native.
-Each component library adheres to the Compound guidelines, with platform-specific differences taken into account.
+Each component library adheres to the Compound guidelines, with platform-specific differences accounted for.

 Component pre-check

-Components are products in themselves, and they require the same high-level thought process as any other product design, as they require effort in creation and ongoing maintenance.
+Components are products in themselves and require the same high-level thought process as any other product design, as they require effort to create and ongoing maintenance.

 Before creating a component, it's worth running through this checklist:

-- Are there platform (Web, iOS and Android) differences that should be considered?
+• Are there platform-specific differences (Web, iOS, and Android) that should be considered?

 Component design ideation

-When proposing a new component or component update, it's best to start with visual designs.
-Working through variations, like those needed in an annotation, really helps foster discussion around edge cases.
+When proposing a new component or an update to an existing one, it's best to start with the visual design.
+Working through variations, such as those needed in an annotation, really helps foster discussion of edge cases.

 Collaboration